-Earning the Entry level Diver/Tender certification from the Association of Diving Contractors International (ADCI) and the Unrestricted Surface Supplied Diver certification from the Diver Certification Board of Canada (DCBC) allows the DIT graduate the ability to work domestically and globally in the international marketplace.
+Earning the Entry level Diver/Tender certification-International Endorsement from the Association of Diving Contractors International (ADCI) and the Unrestricted Surface Supplied Diver certification from the Diver Certification Board of Canada (DCBC) allows the DIT graduate the ability to work domestically and globally.

 Upon completion of our 900-hour program, and meeting the requirements set forth by each certifying authority while in school, graduates earn their commercial diving diploma and the following certifications:

 Unrestricted Surface Supplied Air Diver Certification with Occupational SCUBA Diver Endorsement, issued by the Diver Certification Board of Canada (DCBC) for the Canadian Standards Association (CSA): This certification allows you to work globally.
 It opens up to you international job opportunities and world travel.

 Association of Dive Contractors International (ADCI) Entry Level Tender/Diver–International Endorsement Certification: This certification allows you to obtain dive jobs in the US market as well as countries which recognize the ADCI certification.

 First Aid, CPR, A.E.D. and Oxygen Provider: Safety first!
 Commercial divers industry-wide are required to maintain up-to-date versions of these certifications to ensure job site safety.